What Hi-Fi? Verdict

 Verdict

 Overall, the Bowers & Wilkins Px8 are hugely capable performers that justify their price with a combination of build and sound quality that cheaper alternatives just can’t match.
-Apple’s AirPods Max may have kick-started the market for higher-end wireless noise-cancelling headphones but, to our ears, these B&Ws deliver even more in the way of musical insight and enjoyment.
+Apple’s AirPods Max may have kick-started the market for higher-end wireless noise-cancelling headphones but, to our ears, these B&Ws deliver even more in the way of musical insight and enjoyment than Apple's best.

 There are some niggles but nothing that comes close to denting our enthusiasm for these headphones.
-They are a fine effort that deserve serious consideration if you are buying at this level.
+While newer rivals have emerged that offer even better sound and ANC quality, the Px8 remain a fine effort with serious appeal, and deserve serious consideration if you are buying at this level.

 MORE: